 This infographic outlines the different options and paints a picture of students’ views on them:

-So if you’ve started asking yourself the question "should I go to university?", the answer may very well be yes – but there might just be better options out there.
+So if you’ve started asking yourself the question "is university for me?", the answer may very well be yes – but there might just be better options out there.

 In summary, here’s a checklist of questions you should work through to help you make your decision.